IgniteUI/igniteui-docfx/en/components/overlay_position.md

 const strategy = new ConnectedPositioningStrategy(positionSettings);

-// Initializing and using overlay settings const overlaySettings: OverlaySettings = {
+// Initialize and use overlay settings const overlaySettings: OverlaySettings = {
-    // Passes the positioning strategy
+    // Pass in the positioning strategy
     positionStrategy: strategy
 };
 this._overlayId = this.overlayService.attach(MyDynamicCardComponent, overlaySettings);